hexagon6/wave/README.md

 Author: Tobi Turing <dev@fet.li>

 This repo contains a web-based editor to play around with cellular automatons.
-Originally born from the idea to implement a tristate cellular automaton using the Greenberg-Hastings algorithm.
+Originally born from the idea to implement a tristate cellular automata using the Greenberg-Hastings algorithm.
 This CA can be used to simulate excitable medium (aka "waves").

 Over time I have added different algorithms such as Game of Life and my own based on random neighborhood.